by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 Suddenly, a loud screeching sound came from the sky above them.
 Both villains turned quickly, startled at the sound, and their jaws dropped as they looked up.

-An emerald-green hawk with a four-foot wingspan was diving down at them.
-What surprised them, besides the color, was that it talked.
+An emerald-green hawk was diving down upon them.
+What surprised them, besides the color, was that it talked to them as it approached.
 “Hi, guys!” the bird said in perfectly clear English.
 Then, in an instant, the green bird changed into a three-hundred-pound green gorilla.
 The creature slammed into them hard and sent them flying.
 “Bet you didn’t expect to find me up here, didja?
 You guards gotta remember — always look for low-flying apes!”
 Changeling laughed as the two rogues scrambled.

 In the air above the smoldering city, an African-American man in red and blue flew next to a red-haired young woman with crystal-faceted wings.
 “The Changeling did his job, Kole,” the man said.